docker/docs/docker-hub/billing/faq.md

 [Docker Subscriptions](https://www.docker.com/pricing/resource-consumption-updates){:target="blank" rel="noopener" class=""} come in three levels:
 * Free plans for both individuals and development teams that include unlimited public repos.
 * Docker Pro Subscriptions for individuals with unlimited private repos, unlimited public repos, no rate limiting on pull requests and premium support starting at $5 per month with an annual subscription.
-* Docker Team Subscriptions for development teams with unlimited private repos and unlimited public repos starting at $25 per month for the first five users and $7 per month for each user thereafter with an annual subscription.
+* Docker Team Subscriptions for development teams with unlimited private repos and unlimited public repos starting at $25 per month for the first 5 users and $7 per month for each user thereafter with an Annual subscription.
 The Team plan offers advanced collaboration and management tools, including organization and team management with role-based access controls.

 ### What are the differences between Free, Pro and Team Subscriptions?